High Triglycerides: Root Causes and Natural Support Strategies

 Intermittent fasting is a way of eating that alternates between a period of eating (feasting) and not eating (fasting) within one day.
 It is a fantastic way to reduce inflammation, improve insulin resistance, support cellular autophagy, and reduce your risk of chronic symptoms and health issues.

-A 2010 study published in Obesity (Silver Spring) has found that alternate day fasting, a form of intermittent fasting, can reduce coronary health risk including triglycerides (24).
+A 2010 study published in Obesity (Silver Spring) has found that alternate-day fasting, a form of intermittent fasting, can reduce coronary health risks including triglycerides (24).
 A 2007 study published in JAMA has found that a fasting state can benefit triglyceride levels and reduce the risk of cardiovascular events (25).

 triglycerides